-Departing CEO paid $5.2 million 'retention’ bonus by chain where 2,800 residents died
+Departing CEO paid $5.2 million ‘retention’ bonus by chain where 2,800 residents died

 “Genesis has been not only fully operational on the frontlines of this virus — our leadership and employees have been working around the clock to keep our patients, residents and staff members as safe as possible,” he said.
 “Genesis has paid out tens of millions of additional ‘hero’ dollars to our staff and support staff on the frontlines of this battle.
 We thank them for their dedication and support.
 They are true heroes.”

-In addition to the retention payment for Hager, the Genesis board also decided in October to put aside $2.1 million in a trust the company described as beyond the reach of creditors, to be used for bonuses for seven of the company’s high-ranking officers.
+In addition to approving the retention payment for Hager, the Genesis board also decided in October to put aside $2.1 million in a trust the company described as beyond the reach of creditors, to be used for bonuses for seven of the company’s high-ranking officers.

 Through the spring, summer and early fall, most Genesis nursing homes reported shortages every week of masks and protective eye gear.
 Unlike some other chains, the company has not reported significant staff shortages.
 In the November conference call with analysts, Hager said the company had been seeing sharp increases in overtime pay and wages for temporary workers.
 In New Jersey, second quarter labor costs were up 65 percent over the same period in 2019, he said.